Anti-Revolutionary Party: Linked organisations

 The party published the magazine Nederlandse Gedachten ("Dutch Thoughts").
-Its youth organisation was the Anti-Revolutionaire Jongeren Studieclubs ("Anti-Revolutionary Youth Studyclubs").
-Its scientific institute was the Dr. A. Kuyper foundation.
+Its youth organisation was the Anti-Revolutionaire Jongeren Studieclubs ("Anti-Revolutionary Youth Study Clubs").
+Its scientific institute was the Dr. A. Kuyper Foundation.

 International organisations

 Internationally the ARP was a relatively isolated party.
-In the European Parliament its members sat in the Christian Democratic faction.
+In the European Parliament its members sat in the Christian Democratic group.

 Pillarised organisations

-The party had close ties to many Protestant organisations, such as the Reformed Churches in the Netherlands, the Protestant broadcaster NCRV, the employers' organisation NCW, the trade union CNV, and the paper De Standaard and after World War II, the Trouw.
+The party had close ties to many Protestant organisations, such as the Reformed Churches in the Netherlands, the Protestant broadcaster NCRV, the employers' organisation NCW, the Christian National Trade Union Federation, and the paper De Standaard and after World War II, the Trouw.
 Together these organisations formed the Protestant pillar.

 Relationships to other parties

-Because of the philosophy of Antithesis, it has strong links with the Catholic parties (General League/Roman Catholic State Party/Catholic People's Party (KVP) and the Christian Historical Union (CHU).
+Because of the philosophy of Antithesis, the ARP had strong links with the Catholic parties, the General League/Roman Catholic State Party/Catholic People's Party (KVP), and the Christian Historical Union (CHU).
 In the period 1879 to 1917 it saw the Liberal Union as its main opponent.
 After 1917 it saw the social democratic Social Democratic Workers' Party as its main opponent, and it formed several governments with liberals.

 After World War II, the ARP became more isolated because of its position on the decolonisation of the Dutch East Indies.
 After Indonesia became independent, it joined the Labour Party (PvdA), KVP and the CHU in the cabinet.
 Links with the KVP were exceptionally good and it governed with the KVP and either the CHU and the PvdA.
 After the 1960s, calls to govern with the PvdA became stronger.